Why Product Design Is a Collaborative Puzzle Process

 We’ve developed a two-step process for future collaboration between designer and manufacturer.
 The initial phase of design development focuses on evaluating materials and identifying the manufacturing process that might be best suited for the projected volumes we want to produce.

-Our relationship with the PopFoam team goes back 16 years.
+Our relationship with the PopFoam production team goes back 16 years.
 From this vantage point, I can see how much the relationship has grown and how much is possible through mutual collaboration and cooperation.

 Not everyone has such a long relationship with their manufacturers, but it’s never too early to start building the trust and foundation required to take on innovative programs.
 Both the designer and manufacturer need to care about the mutually understood objectives.